What is a Connecticut Annual Report

 Connecticut Annual Report Fee

-The cost of the Annual Report filing for a Corporation is $150 and $80 for the LLC.
+The Annual Report filing fee for a Corporation is $150 and $80 for the LLC.

 The State of Connecticut has different deadlines depending on the business entity.

 Corporations: The Annual Report for a Corporation is due by the last day of the Anniversary month it was formed.

-For example, if your Corporation was formed January 1, 2020, the first Annual Report will be due by January 31st 2021.
+For example, if your Corporation was formed January 1, 2021, the deadline for the first Annual Report will be January 31st 2022.

 LLC: The Annual Report for an LLC is due between January 31st and March 31st each year.

 For example, if your Corporation was formed December 1, 2021, the first Annual Report will be due by March 31st 2022.

 My business made little or no money.
 Do I still have to file the Annual Report?